O365/python-o365/README.md

 ## Looking for new maintainer
 I no longer, as of October 2015, have an office365 account and so I'm looking for someone to take over this project.
 Please fork and carry on.

+#Maybe not as much now.
+New company I work for has given me a testing account for O365.
+So I can actually do some work again.

 #### Soli Deo Gloria